geosolutions-it/MapStore2/docs/developer-guide/plugins-howto.md

 Note: to enable a plugin you need to do two things:

-- require it in the plugins.js file
+- import it in the plugins.js file
 - configure it in localConfig.json (remove the Plugins suffix here)

 If one is missing, the plugin won't appear.